Hayden Hurst: Atlanta Falcons

-On March 16, 2020, the Ravens agreed to trade Hurst to the Atlanta Falcons along with a fourth-round pick in the 2020 NFL Draft in return for 2020 second and fifth-round picks.
+On March 16, 2020, the Ravens agreed to trade Hurst to the Atlanta Falcons along with a fourth-round pick in the 2020 NFL draft in return for 2020 second and fifth-round picks.
 The deal became official on March 18.
 In Week 2 against the Dallas Cowboys, Hurst caught five passes for 72 yards and his first touchdown reception as a member of the Falcons during the 39–40 loss.
+In the 2020 season, he had 56 receptions for 571 receiving yards and six receiving touchdowns.

 The Falcons declined to exercise the fifth-year option on Hurst's contract on May 3, 2021, making him a free agent after the 2021 season.

 On November 18, 2021, Hurst was placed on injured reserve with an ankle injury.
 He was activated on December 11, 2021.
+In the 2021 season, he had 26 receptions for 221 yards and three touchdowns.

 Cincinnati Bengals

 Hurst signed a one-year contract with the Cincinnati Bengals on March 18, 2022.
-He was named the Bengals starting tight end in 2022, recording 52 catches for 414 yards and two touchdowns through 13 starts.
+He was named the Bengals starting tight end in 2022, recording 52 catches for 414 yards and two touchdowns with 13 starts.
+In the Divisional Round win over the Bills, he had a receiving touchdown in the 27–10 win.

 Carolina Panthers

-Hurst signed a one-year contract with the Carolina Panthers on March 15, 2023.
+Hurst signed a three-year contract with the Panthers on March 15, 2023.
+On December 6, Hurst's father, Jerry Hurst, tweeted that Hurst was dealing with post-traumatic amnesia due to a concussion suffered in Week 10.
+Hurst returned to practice the same day, but was then placed on injured reserve on December 15.
+He finished with 18 receptions for 184 yards and one touchdown in nine games.

+On March 13, 2024, Hurst was released by the Panthers.

+Los Angeles Chargers

+On March 15, 2024, Hurst signed with the Los Angeles Chargers.
+He appeared in nine games and had eight receptions for 73 yards in the 2024 season.